astropy/astroquery/docs/gaia/gaia.rst

 2.7.
-Epoch photometry access (datalink)
+Data products access (datalink)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Epoch photometry data are retrieved as a table from the Gaia archive.
+Different data products are retrieved as one or more tables from the Gaia archive.

-In order to download epoch photometry data, you need to know the identifiers of the sources you are interested in.
+In order to download data products, you need to know the identifiers of the sources you are interested in.

 So, the first step, is to execute a query to obtain the identifiers, and then you can retrieve the data.